 -

-Drain them carefully and mash them with a potato masher.
+Drain them thoroughly and mash them with a potato masher.

 -

-Add the butter, salt, pepper and nutmeg and mix until creamy.
+Add the butter, salt, pepper and nutmeg, then mix until you get a creamy consistency.

 -